globulus/simi/README.md

   absValue = abs(value) # The exception is thrown here!
   print "This will be skipped"
   rescue ex {
+    if ex {
-    if ex: print "Exception occurred: " + ex.message
+        print "Exception occurred: " + ex.message
+    } else {
-    else: print "An exception did not happen" print "This is always executed"
+        print "An exception did not happen"
+    }
+    print "This is always executed"
   }
   print "Resuming the block normally..."